uri-library-data-services/iassist-preview/content/blog/anes-announcement-anes-2012-time-series-study.md

 Reliability can be demonstrated in various ways; one example is test-retest reliability.
 We understand that proposals for novel concepts and/or instrumentation will almost always lack empirical evidence demonstrating validity and/or reliability.
-Proposals for truly \"novel\" instrumentation might be best suited for the series of smaller, cross-sectional studies ANES will field in the period 2010 through the summer of 2012; as a general matter, we are highly unlikely to field untested instrumentation on the Fall 2012 pre-election and post-election surveys.
+Proposals for truly "novel" instrumentation might be best suited for the series of smaller, cross-sectional studies ANES will field in the period 2010 through the summer of 2012; as a general matter, we are highly unlikely to field untested instrumentation on the Fall 2012 pre-election and post-election surveys.

-5\.
-Breadth of Relevance and Generalizability.
+5. Breadth of Relevance and Generalizability.
 Will the research that results from the proposed instrumentation be useful to many scholars?

 Given the broad usage of ANES data, we may be unable to accommodate